-As of March 31, 2023, we had 66 full-time employees and one part-time employee.
+As of June 30, 2023, we had 77 full-time employees and two part-time employees.
 As our development and commercialization plans and strategies develop, and as we continue to broaden our operational capabilities, we expect to expand our employee base and continue to add managerial, operational, sales, research and development, marketing, financial and other personnel.
 For example, we are still dependent on Penn and certain Penn-affiliated entities to continue providing certain research and development as well as manufacturing services under that certain research services agreement.
 Current and future growth imposes significant added responsibilities on members of management, including: